marrow/dsl/README.rst

 Want to write a testing framework for story driven development? `Totally possible. <https://gist.github.com/amcgregor/1338661>`__

-Want to obfuscate or encrypt your code?
-We don't recommend it, but yeah, doable.
+Want to obfuscate or encrypt your code? `We don't recommend it <http://s.webcore.io/fVpr/zzinger-best-practices-morpheus.jpg>`__, but yeah, doable.

-Want to prank your co-workers and turn their Python into Pascal or C?
-We beg you, please don't do this.
+Want to prank your co-workers and turn their Python into Pascal or C? `We beg you, please don't do this. <http://s.webcore.io/d41m/165595-your-scientists-were-so-preocc-K8Ym.jpeg>__

 What's with the funny names?